JulianRuano/software_engineering_II_lessons/design_patterns/creational/factory.md

 In this example, it needs to create different objects of different File subclasses at runtime without coupling the code to specific concrete classes.

-The File interface defines the operations required to open, save, and close a file, and there are three concrete classes that implement the interface: TextFile, ImageFile, and AudioFile.
+The File interface defines the operations required to open, save, and close a file, and there are three concrete classes that implement the interface: `TextFile`, `ImageFile`, and `AudioFile`.

 ```java
 // FileFactory class